-- 4.2.9.
-You may offer to extend the employment contract of a Long-Term Worker provided the total Placement period will not be more than 4 years. - 4.2.10.
-If the offer of extension is accepted, the Worker's visa may need to be extended (the stay period granted is generally the same length as the original OoE in Australia). - 4.2.11.
-If a visa extension is required, You must provide the recruitment approval number to the Worker and assist them, if needed, to complete their visa application (refer to section 6.1 for further information on visa applications).
+- 4.2.11.
+You may offer to extend the employment contract of a Long-Term Worker provided the total Placement period will not be more than 4 years. - 4.2.12.
+If the offer of extension is accepted, the Worker's visa may need to be extended (the stay period granted is generally the same length as the original OoE in Australia). - 4.2.13.
+If a visa extension is required, You must provide the recruitment approval number to the Worker and assist them, if needed, to complete their visa application (refer to section 6.1 for further information on visa applications). - 4.2.14.
+You must ensure that any extensions to a Long-Term Placement of a Worker's employment are in line with the Fixed Term Contract provisions that commenced on 6 December 2023.